RezaMashayekhi/Improved-FastMap/README.md

 <img width= "400" alt="embedding" src="https://user-images.githubusercontent.com/29575804/177192691-4218ff5e-9b54-41d3-b44a-f5b549f4885f.png">
 </p>

-In this thesis, we have improved the FastMap heuristic and have made it more accurate.
+In this Master's project, we improved the FastMap heuristic and made it more accurate.

 The code's base has been written by Prof. Sturtevant and it has been extended by Reza Mashayekhi.